Tax Guide for Self-Employed Electricians

 - Part P (Building Regulations) · 18th Edition Wiring Regulations (BS 7671) · CSCS card · ECS card (Electrotechnical Certification Scheme)

-Electrical work falls under the Construction Industry Scheme (CIS).
+Self-employed electricians fall under the Construction Industry Scheme (CIS).
 If you work as a subcontractor, your contractor deducts 20% from your payments and sends it to HMRC.
 At the end of the tax year, you file Self Assessment — and the expenses you claim can turn a tax bill into a refund.

 Many electricians miss out by not claiming everything they're entitled to.
 This guide covers the expenses most relevant to your trade, with a realistic tax calculation.